ropolexi/deso-asset-balancer/README.md

 ```
 The application will continue running until stopped, checking your portfolio every `UPDATE_INTERVAL` seconds.

+---

-## How It Works
+# How It Works

-During each update cycle the balancer performs the following steps:
+During each cycle the balancer:

 1. Connects to the configured DeSo node.
-2. Retrieves wallet balances.
-3. Fetches current market prices.
+2. Fetches current market prices.
+3. Retrieves your wallet balances.
 4. Calculates the total portfolio value.
-5. Determines the current allocation of every supported asset.
-6. Calculates the desired allocation using your configured percentages.
-7. Applies the configured deviation threshold to avoid unnecessary trades.
-8. Checks the hard cap before purchasing additional assets.
+5. Ignores allocation differences smaller than `DEVIATION`.
+6. Verifies `HARD_CAP`, `MAX_SLIPPAGE`, and `MIN_TRANSACTION` limits.
-9. Calculates the required buy and sell amounts.
+7. Calculates the required buy and sell orders.
-10. Rebalances the portfolio if automatic trading is enabled.
+8. Executes trades if `BALANCER_ACTIVE=True`.
-11. Waits until the next update interval and repeats.
+9. Waits until the next update cycle.

+---

 ## Project Structure